OctoFarm/OctoFarm/README.md

 To get a local copy up and running follow these simple steps.

+## OctoPrint 1.4.1+

+Currently there are issues with using the Global API Key to connect to these instances of OctoPrint.
+Please use the first user you setup on OctoPrint and a generated Application / User API key from this user to connect.
+I will be updating OctoFarm to work better with all permission sets eventually but for now this will allow a connection to be established.

 ### Platform

 Confirmed working on: Linux (Ubuntu, Debian), RaspberryPi (Rasbian), Windows 10.